 European Wax Center

 Because of the pink tax, the average woman pays an extra $1351 every year.
 Just for being a woman.
-In a recent study, the Department of Consumer Affairs found that women pay 13% more for personal care products than men and 8% more for healthcare products.
+In a 2015 study, the New York City Department of Consumer Affairs found that women pay 13% more for personal care products than men and 8% more for healthcare products.
 To help raise awareness, European Wax Center began a campaign to #AxthePinkTax by making educational videos, doing studies, and offering pink brows at their locations to spread the word over social media.

 Moreover, European Wax Center partnered with Girls in Tech, a global nonprofit focused on the engagement, education, and empowerment of women.
 Today, Girls in Tech aims to "accelerate the growth of innovative women entering into the high-tech industry and building startups."